Originally written 2019 / Updated 2020 / Updated 2021

 MVP: Shirley Bassey’s Bond song.

 This is one of the more so bad it’s entertaining Bond entries…for the first half.
-Second half takes a huge dip, but you get to see Bond as both a clown and Tarzan.
+The second half takes a huge dip, but you get to see Bond as both a clown and Tarzan.

 MVP: The way Octopussy uses her long hair to slide off of Bond’s balcony.
 That was dope AF.